Undergraduate Program Applied Linguistics

 - International student advisors

-Our alumni have gone on to pursue graduate studies in computational linguistics, teaching English to speakers of other languages, Applied Linguistics, culture and technology, language and literacy education, and psychology.
-Recent graduates have been accepted to programs at Georgetown University, University of Southern California, University of California at Santa Cruz, and at universities in Europe.
-Students also use the major as preparation for law school.
+Our alumni have gone on to pursue graduate degrees in computational linguistics, teaching English to speakers of other languages (TESOL), linguistics, applied linguistics, culture and technology, language and literacy education, psychology, and speech pathology.

 - LING 390 Introduction to Linguistics